in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 - We will mock out the StudentService using Mockito
 - We will use Mock MVC framework to launch only StudentController.

 A key part of unit testing is to restrict the scope to a minimum.
-In this unit test, we want to test only the methods in `StudentController`
+In this unit test, we want to test only the methods in `StudentController`.

+## Overview

+Following is the order we do things in this guide:

+- Bootstrap a project using Spring Initializr.
+- Implement a Business Service for our API - StudentService.
+- Implement the API - using StudentController.
+First we implement the GET methods and then the POST methods.
+- Unit Test the API.

 ## Bootstrap REST Services Application with Spring Initializr
 > Spring Initializr( http://start.spring.io/) is great tool to bootstrap your Spring Boot projects.